Hire Full Stack Developers from Latin America

 Backend

 The backend is where full stack developers earn their keep.
-These engineers design APIs, model data, implement authentication, and write business logic that scales.
+These engineers design APIs, model data, implement auth, and write business logic that scales.
 If your team needs to hire a backend developer who can also own the frontend, this is the right profile.

 DevOps and Infrastructure